Former UGA football star Jalen Carter sentenced to probation in crash that killed teammate and team staffer, his attorney says - KESQ

 Carter’s teammate Devin Willock and football team staff member Chandler LeCroy were killed in the January 15 crash, which happened hours after the team participated in a parade through campus to celebrate its second consecutive national title.

-Carter turned himself in at the Athens-Clarke County Jail on charges of reckless driving and racing earlier this month.
+Carter turned himself in at the Athens-Clarke County Jail earlier this month on charges of reckless driving and racing.

+LeCroy was driving a Ford SUV near the campus with Willock and two other members of the football program also in the vehicle, police said.
+The SUV was traveling “about 104 miles per hour” before it veered off the road and slammed into two power poles and several trees, Athens-Clarke County police said.

+Authorities said Carter was driving a separate vehicle and he and LeCroy appeared to be racing.

 The-CNN-Wire